rhaldkhein/centress/README.md

 #### Config Per Module

-All possible configs are shown in the following code.
+Sample config per module are shown in the following code and to disable a module set `disabled: true`.
+All modules will always have config `index`, `prefix`, `disabled`.

 ```javascript
 const centress = require('centress');